Arnold-Kakas/rohlik_kaggle_competition/README.md

 ## Contact

-For any questions or feedback, please contact [your name] at [your email].
+For any questions or feedback, please contact me at kakas@cleandata.sk.